khofstadter/NeuroSky-SuperCollider/README.md

 * 0.1.3.7 (2016-06-05)

 ## TODO
-- make constantSynts loader in synthDef, and quieter in islets;
+- waiting for Fredrik's feedback;
-- test with NeuroSky (3 islets)
+- manual GUI update of TTH - possible?
 - make videos (nf and sequencer)
-- make reset load at the beginning of each island (~loadFile.value(track:{all},filename:0); )
+- make reset load at the beginning of each island (~loadFile.value(track:{all},filename:0);)
 - make each islet sound good (loops, rewards, victor sound) - try to use as many reward types as possible;
-- if max counter is above the current save max, than start counting: update gui as well;
+- if max counter is above the current save max, than start counting: update GUI as well;

 ## later:
 - check scale arrays in generate.scd